ARE YOU IN?

 Frazier Brook passes through the small eastern extension of Wilmot that includes Eagle Pond.
 It occupies a prominent north-south oriented lowland that was the route for the Grafton Turnpike (now US Route 4) and the Boston-Maine railroad (now a rail trail).
 It falls only 140 feet over 6 miles before it becomes the Blackwater River below Bog Pond (behind the Circle K in Andover).

-Piper Pond is entirely surrounded by private land, but there is a small island at the south end that is owned by the state and the Town of Wilmot has an 100-foot-wide easement at the north end between Piper Pond Road and the shoreline.
+Piper Pond is entirely surrounded by private land, but there is a small island at the south end owned by the state, and the Town of Wilmot has an 100-foot-wide easement at the north end between Piper Pond Road and the shoreline.
 This allows members of the public to carry a small boat down to the water and put in.
-Piper Pond Road is an unpaved Class V road that is not maintained (plowed) in the winter.
+Piper Pond Road is an unpaved Class V road not maintained (plowed) in the winter.
 The pond is 34 acres with an average depth of 10 feet and a maximum depth of 15 feet.
 It is fished for bass and pickerel.

-Butterfield Pond is just south of Piper Pond over a low divide, but it is approached from the south by a trail from Gardner Memorial Park on NH Route 4A near the Springfield line.
+Butterfield Pond is just south of Piper Pond over a low divide, but it is approached from the south by a trail from Gardner Memorial Park on NH Route 4A on the Springfield line.
 The walk through the woods is approximately a mile, but many local people have brought rowboats and canoes to the pond and have left them there.
 Although they are not locked, this is not an invitation to use the boats.
-Please don’t.
+Please don't.
 The land around Butterfield Pond is a mix of public and private land and a trail follows the shoreline all the way around.
 The pond is 12 acres, and it was originally formed by a mill dam, but is now held up by a beaver dam across the outlet for the old mill.
 Its average depth is only 6 feet but the maximum depth is 23 feet and its cold waters are home to brook trout.